bio-agents/bioagents-registry/INSTALL.md

 (will not work if containers are running this image)

 #### Enter a container and run commands
-Any of the bio.agents runnning containers can provide a bash terminal to run commands inside the containers (similar to `docker exec`).
+Any of the bioagents.tech runnning containers can provide a bash terminal to run commands inside the containers (similar to `docker exec`).
 Examples of the commands are:

 * `docker exec -it bioagents-mysql bash`
 * `docker exec -it bioagents-elasticsearch bash`